According to the weight loss clinic’s flyer, the information session is:

-Anyway, I accepted this hour and a half long “session” at face value: a simple meet and greet with surgeons and a Q&A afterward.
-However, as I said before, this session began with a heartbreaking bang as I overheard a woman say to her friend, “Wow.
+I accepted this hour and a half long “session” at face value: a simple meet and greet with surgeons and a Q&A afterward.
+As I said before, this session began with a heartbreaking bang as I overheard a woman say to her friend, “Wow.
 You’re not as big as her.”

 This comment didn’t shake me right away.
-Instead, I was more concerned about finding 2 empty chairs next to each other, and NOT in the front row, for my husband and me to sit in.
+Instead, I was more concerned about finding 2 empty chairs next to each other for my husband and myself that were NOT in the front row.
 I found two extra-large chairs in the second row.

 Looking around, I realized the entire room was full of these extra-large chairs.
 I don’t understand extra-large chairs.
-I will admit that a couple reasons on the “pro-surgery” list included eliminating the fear of breaking a chair AND getting on a plane with confidence because I know I only need one seat and no seat belt extender.
+I will admit that a couple reasons on the “pro-surgery” list included eliminating the fear of breaking a chair and getting on a plane with confidence because I would not need more than one seat or a seat belt extender.

-I think the goal of the chair is to demonstrate that the office which uses them is politically correct and “accepting” of people who are morbidly obese.
+I think the goal of the chair is show how politically correct and “accepting” of people who are morbidly obese the offices are.
 But, I think it does the opposite.
 When I am forced to sit in one of these chairs, because it is the last available one in the room, I feel like I have a giant, flashing arrow over my head calling attention to the fat girl, who is so big she needs a giant chair.
-In a passive aggressive way, the chair is actually fat shaming the person sitting in it.
-It makes you feel as though you are not “normal” or “good enough” to have a regular chair.
+In a passive aggressive way, the chair is fat shaming the person sitting in it.
+It makes me feel as though I am not “normal” or “good enough” to have a regular chair.

-Later on, I would learn that the weight loss clinic had only these types of chairs in their waiting room, in their examination rooms, and this training room that I would return to again and again.
+Later on, I would learn that the weight loss clinic had only these types of chairs in their waiting room and their examination rooms.
 I will never avoid these fat shaming prison chairs.

-Looking back, the chairs and the “requirements” were the covert dehumanizing treatment that would eventually turn me into only “a super morbidly obese.”
-The covert dehumanization made traveling from the information session to the surgery to today an act of sheer will and uncovered an unknown fount of resiliency I had no idea I had.
+The chairs and the “requirements” were the covert dehumanizing treatment that would turn me from being a human being into only “a super morbidly obese.”
+The covert dehumanization made traveling from the information session to the surgery to today an act of sheer will, and I uncovered an unknown fount of resiliency I had no idea I had.